MRKIMSTERS/MRKIMSTERS/README.md

 <!-- Projects -->
 ### 🚀 Projects/Collaboration
-- **[Cassidy Spectra 🌌](https://github.com/lianecagara/CassidySpectra)**: A TypeScript-based banking system with cosmic features like Stellar Credits and Cosmic Loyalty, built for the Astral EExpress
+- **[Cassidy Spectra 🌌](https://github.com/lianecagara/CassidySpectra)**: CassidySpectra is the first ever all-around (Personal Fb bot, Page Bot, Discord Bot, Web Bot) chatbot with the best Typescript Tooling and Rich Libraries.
+CassidySpectra is also a fork of CassidyRedux which is a revamped version of CassidyBoT with enhanced features and improved performance, created and well-maintained by Liane Cagara (lianecagara in github).

 <!-- Skills -->
 ### 🛠️ Skills